 - Discover a host of online resources regarding Veteran Affairs benefits and financial planning assistance, and assessing and documenting skills for transition to civilian life

 - Final medical and dental exams.
 Schedule your mandatory final medical and dental exams with your nearest installation's medical clinic or hospital 90 days prior to your separation.

 Your transitional benefits

-Separating active duty members of the Guard and Reserve enjoy many of the same benefits as separating active duty military members.
+Separating active duty members of the National Guard and Reserve Components enjoy many of the same benefits as separating active-duty military members.
 However, there are some differences, including your access to continuing medical insurance.

 - Medical insurance.
 Continuing medical insurance for you and your family is available for 180 days after your separation from active duty.
 To qualify for these medical benefits, you must: